Maine police seeking tips in 1982 cold case murder of missing teen found in shallow grave

 The 19-year-old remained missing for over a year until Nov.
 20, 1982, when a hunter found her skeletal remains buried in a shallow grave in a wooded area in Holden, a small town just 6 miles southeast of Bangor.

-Shortly after state police announced the discovery of the remains, Campbell’s parents positively identified the body, according to FOX22.
+Shortly after state police announced the discovery of the remains, Campbell’s parents contacted investigators, according to FOX22.

 CLICK HERE TO GET THE FOX NEWS APP